JustUzair/buildbear-lifi-tutorial/readme.md

 # Introduction

-This tutorial repo contains the steps and necessary code to swap on lifi aggregator as well as use the best possible bridge quote provided by LiFi
+This tutorial repo contains the steps and necessary code to swap on BuildBear Lifi Plugin with lifi aggregator as well as configurations to intiate a cross chain bridge using similar steps.

+You will learn to:

+- Install & configure LiFi Plugin on BuildBear Sandbox
+- Call LiFi Plugin API URL to get swap/bridge quotes
+- Use quote results to populate a transaction
+- Send transaction to initiate a swap/bridge on BuildBear with LiFi Plugin

 # Installation & Executing the script